matthewmcnew/kpdemo/README.md

 1. Navigate to the Web UI in your browser to see build service build all the images created in step #3.

-## Demo: Run Image Update
+## Demo: Stack Update

-1. Navigate to the build service web UI and mark the current run image as 'vulnerable'.
+1. Navigate to the build service web UI and mark the current stack (run image) as 'vulnerable'.

-    - Copy the truncated Run Image digest from from one of the existing images in the visualization.
+    - Copy the truncated stack digest from from one of the existing images in the visualization.
     - Click on Setup in the top right corner.
-    - Paste the Run Image Digest into the Modal.
+    - Paste the stack (run image) Digest into the Modal.
     - Click Save.
     - You should see the images with that run image highlighted in red.

-1. Push an updated Run Image
+1. Push an updated stack (Run Image)

-    The `pbdemo update-run-image` will push an updated image to the registry build service is monitoring.
+    The `pbdemo update-stack` will push an updated image to the registry build service is monitoring.

     ```
-    pbdemo update-run-image
+    pbdemo update-stack
     ```

-1. Navigate to the Web UI in your browser to watch build service `rebase` all the images that used the previous run image.
+1. Navigate to the Web UI in your browser to watch build service `rebase` all the images that used the previous stack (run image).

 ## Demo: JDK Update via Buildpacks